 As a result of COVID-19, audits will not be conducted on-site (unless absolutely necessary) for the time being.

-The following are the steps we recommend when an office is first notified of its pending audit.
+In any case, the following are the steps we recommend when a firm is first notified of its pending audit.
 These steps are designed to help you prepare and take the stress out of the situation.

 Because all staff will play a role in preparing for the audit and several will actually be involved in the audit, they all need to be aware.
 Some will gather information, some will be interviewed, and some will assist in continuing on with the daily activities to keep the business moving.
 Let the team know that everyone has a role to play, either directly or indirectly.